Nexiauk/fableseed_stories/README.md

 * I want to interact with the Fableseeds and Fablebranches in the same way as as a writer *Admin users can interact on the forum in the same way as regular users.*
 * I also want the additional ability to easily approve or reject Fableseeds *Admin users have the ability to approve Fableseeds so they appear in the Nursery table - this is handled through the Django Admin interface and includes the ability to quickly multi-select Fableseeds and approve en masse.
+They can filter by pending, approved, or all.
 They can also delete via the admin interface.*
 * I want the ability to add new flowers in the admin interface *Admin users have the ability to add/edit/delete Flowers/User Flowers/Fableseeds/Fablebranches/Users all via the Django admin interface*